Cornstalks Rooted In Area's Agricultural History

 Corn was native to America and was found and described by Christopher Columbus when he landed on Cuba in October 1492.
 Anthropologists believe that corn was first planted and harvested in the woodland period, which began about 3,000 years ago, when man began extensive use of the flora that grew about him.

 Capt.
 John Smith described the first planting of corn in this area after he voyaged up the Potomac and Rappahannock rivers in summer 1608.
-In his "Generall Historie of Virginia," he noted that the Indians first cleared the area "by bruise[ing] the barke of the trees neare the root, then do they scratch the roots with fire that they grow no more."
+In his "Generall Historie of Virginia," he noted that the Native Americans first cleared the area "by bruise[ing] the barke of the trees neare the root, then do they scratch the roots with fire that they grow no more."

-The Indians let a year pass until the tree die, and by the dead tree, "they planted 4 grains [kernels] of wheat [meaning corn] and 2 of beanes," Smith wrote.
+The Native Americans let a year pass until the tree die, and by the dead tree, "they planted 4 grains [kernels] of wheat [meaning corn] and 2 of beanes," Smith wrote.
 The beans encircled the cornstalks and held them together.
 "These holes they make 4 foote one from another.
 Their women and children do continually keepe it with weeding, and when it is grown midle high, they hill it about."

 The Indians Smith mentioned were of the Algonquin (sometimes spelled Algonkian) confederation.
 In Loudoun and Fauquier counties and lived east of the Catoctin and Bull Run mountains and in southern Fauquier.

-Because of the extensive cultivation of corn by Indians in the Virginia Piedmont for 2,700 years, the crop was called Indian Corn in agricultural censuses through 1870 and in many other writings.
+Because of the extensive cultivation of corn by Native Americans in the Virginia Piedmont for 2,700 years, the crop was called Indian Corn in agricultural censuses through 1870 and in many other writings.
 Some years ago, when I asked an agronomist why the word "Indian" was dropped with the 1880 census, he ventured that it might have been because of the killing of so many Sioux Indians by Gen. George Custer and his men at Custer's Last Stand in 1876.

 Two 18th-century travelers through Loudoun provided the first description of how area settlers planted corn.